LucasEnard/formation-template-python/README.md

 ### Add a component to the production

-We still add to register our business service class to iris.
+We still have to register our business service class to iris.

 For this, we will modify the `src/settings.py` file.